-It’s easy for me to see how he was so inspired by this area.
-Albert wasn’t born here, but he came to Powell, Missouri, in the late 1920s to hold a singing school.
+Albert wasn’t born in here in Powell.
+He visited in the late 1920s to hold a singing school.
 It was then that he met and fell in love with Goldie Schell.
-They were married on the bank of Mike’s Creek and settled down in Powell to raise their family.
+They were married on the bank of Mike’s Creek and settled down here to raise their family.
 “Memory Valley” became Albert’s nickname for the area.

 There on their homestead by the creek, Albert would grab whatever was handy when inspiration struck, whether it be a napkin, a brown paper sack, or the back of some wallpaper.
 At times, he even awoke in the middle of the night with ideas.
 Albert’s son, Bob, laughingly says that they are still finding scraps with his father’s scrawled notes.
 Even he has lost count of exactly how many songs his father wrote, but somewhere over 800.

 It’s easy for me to see how Albert was so richly inspired here in his beloved Memory Valley.
-I feel close to God here in its natural beauty as I feel that he also must have been, as evidenced by his prolific writing of Southern Gospel music.
-Heck, it makes me want to write, too.
+I feel close to God here in its natural beauty, and I feel that he must have also, as evidenced by his prolific writing of Southern Gospel music.

 Video of Bob Brumley talking about Brumley Gospel Sing